ansible/ansibullbot/README.md

-                        Start triage at the specified pr|issue --resume              pickup right after where the bot last stopped --no_since            Do not use the since keyword to fetch issues
+                        Start triage at the specified pr|issue --resume              pickup right after where the bot last stopped --no_since            Do not use the since keyword to fetch issues --last LAST           triage the last N issues or PRs --commit ANSIBLE_COMMIT
+                        Use a specific commit for the indexers --ignore_galaxy       do not index or search for components in galaxy
 ```